IHosseini083/SuperLink/README.md

 - Online camera (for webcam access)
 - Mini Music player
-- Redirect to youtube (for password grabber)
+- Redirect to YouTube (for password grabber)
 - Smiling moon
-- Weather forcast (for location data)
+- Weather forecast (for location data)

 ## Tested on